 Children three years and older understand the basics of sharing and taking turns.
-However, they are still emotionally developing and may be reluctant about giving up something they have.
+However, they are still emotionally developing and may be reluctant to give up something they have.

 You can encourage sharing by speaking to your child about other people’s feelings.
 Children tend to view life from their own perspective.
 Helping them see how hurt someone else is can encourage sharing and empathy.